Functional Polymers and Carbons: from fundamentals to applied materials

 Financial support by

-Our mission is to design, create and investigate broadly defined functional polymers and carbons in a colloidal or porous form via simple chemistry and processing.
-We aim to understand fundamental knowledge and confront challenges in these materials for a better and sustainable society.
-The team deals with both fundamentals in polymer science and carbon research, and the frontiers in materials science and processing to provide new solutions to environmental and energy issues.
+Our mission is to design, create and investigate broadly defined functional polymers and carbons, particularly in a colloidal or porous form, via simple chemistry and processing.
+We aim to understand fundamental knowledge and confront challenges in these materials to build up a better and more sustainable society.
+The team deals with both basics in polymer science and carbon research, and the forefront topics in materials science and processing to inpsire new solutions to environmental and energy issues.
 Our current focuses are listed beneath.

 1. poly(ionic liquid) chemistry for innovative materials.